lulizou/spASE/README.md

 # spASE
-R package for detecting 2D spatial patterns of allele-specific expression in spatial transcriptomics data.
+R package for detecting 2D spatial patterns of allele-specific expression in spatial transcriptomics data while controlling for cell type.
 Provides functions for estimating, plotting, and testing for significant ASE patterns.

 ## Installation